-Senators to grill Sessions' potential deputy over Russia issues
+Senators grill Sessions' potential deputy over Russia issues

 But views on the special prosecutor issue break along party lines.

-"We're going to ask him point blank whether a special prosecutor is necessary," said Illinois Sen. Dick Durbin on CNN's "New Day" Tuesday morning -- whereas Judiciary Committee Chairman, Sen. Chuck Grassley, is expected to underscore the transparency and accountability failings of special counsel inquiries in his opening remarks.
+"We're going to ask him point blank whether a special prosecutor is necessary," said Illinois Sen. Dick Durbin on CNN's "New Day" Tuesday morning -- whereas Grassley launched into a pre-emptive defense of Rosenstein at his hearing, saying that he is "independent beyond reproach."

 Rosenstein could also likely face questions about Trump's claim from over the weekend that President Barack Obama ordered the then-Republican presidential nominee be wiretapped, without presenting any evidence to back up the claim.
 Obama, though a spokesman, has denied doing so, as has his former director of national intelligence, James Clapper.